Today we’d like to introduce you to Mauricio BasantesDiaz.

 Mauricio, we appreciate you taking the time to share your story with us today.
 Where does your story begin?

-With my first paycheck at 16, I purchased basic equipment to practice. this was when the cd players were becoming popular, 1996-1997.
+With my first paycheck at 16, I purchased basic equipment to practice.
+This was when the CD players were becoming popular, around 1996-1997.

-I started djing for my friends’ parties in high school, Junior and senior years were the best “hookie” parties in my friend’s basement.
-Playing that reggaeton and house music with I love.
+I started DJing for my friends’ parties in high school.
+Junior and senior years were the best “hookie” parties in my friend’s basement, playing that reggaeton and house music which I love.

-Around 2002-2003 I joined the Army and deployed to Iraq for operation Iraqi Freedom. on my second deployment I was assigned to a better more laid-back area where I organized parties for the soldiers there with MWR that was in charge of boosting the morale for soldiers.
-We had a good crow of people due to the location.
+Around 2002-2003, I joined the Army and deployed to Iraq for operation Iraq Freedom.
+On my second deployment, I was assigned to a better laid-back area where I organized parties for the soldiers there with MWR that was in charge of boosting the morale for soldiers.
+We had a good crowd of people due to the location.

-I returned home in Texas and a good friend of mine contacted me for a gig.
+I returned home to Texas and a good friend of mine contacted me for a gig.
 This gig was for a Latin venue that was like a hole in the wall.
 It took about two years to get it off the ground.
 By 2010 we had packed weekends, and the owner was looking to move into a bigger venue.
-Since, we had an Owner change that boosted the reach for the past 12 years opening 3 clubs which I had the pleasure of DJing every weekend were most nights is sold out.
+Since, we had an owner change that boosted the reach for the past 12 years, opening 3 clubs which I had the pleasure of DJing every weekend where most nights are sold out.

-During this time, I ran my company and hosted hundreds of weddings, quinceaneras and private events. and continue to provide the best service.
+During this time, I ran my company and hosted hundreds of weddings, quinceaneras and private events continuing to provide the best service.

-Currently, I am in the restaurant business where I am always looking to mix the dining experience and music.
-To me, is about making music part of everything,
+Currently, I am in the restaurant business where I’m always looking to mix the dining experience and music.
+To me, it’s about making music part of everything.

 We all face challenges, but looking back would you describe it as a relatively smooth road?

-Venues have a part of it too. they charge outrageous prices at the door and for drinks. there has to be balance.
+Venues have a part of it too.
+They charge outrageous prices at the door and for drinks.
+There must be a balance.

 Are there any books, apps, podcasts or blogs that help you do your best?

-Listen to other djs, that can open your mind to create new mixes and improve your style. in the same way, help other djs and share the knowledge.
+Listening to other DJs, that can open your mind to create new mixes and improve your style.
+In the same way, help other DJs and share knowledge.

 Contact Info: